oloapinivad/MiLES/README.md

 ## HOW TO

 Before running **MiLES** R packages should installed (see above).

+Two configuration scripts controls the options:
+1. 	*config/config_$MACHINE.sh* controls the properties of your environment.
-Also, config/config_$MACHINE.sh should be set accordingly to your local configuration.
+	It should be set accordingly to your local configuration.
 	It is a trivial configuration, needing only information on CDO/R paths and some folders definition.
+2.	*config/config.R* controls the plot proporties.
+If everything is ok, you should not touch this file.
+	However, from here you can change in the properties of the plots (as figure size, palettes, axis font, etc.).
+	Also output file format and map projection can be specified here if you do not use the wrapper (see later).
+	Figures are extremely basic: they can be produced in pdf, png and eps format.

-The simplest way to run **MiLES** is simply executing in bash environment "wrapper_miles.sh".
+The simplest way to run **MiLES** is executing in bash environment "./wrapper_miles.sh".
-Options as seasons, which EOFs compute, reference dataset or file format can be specified at this stage.
+Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can be specified at this stage.
 All the chain of scripts will be executed as a sequence.
 You can comment the script you do not need.

 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.